-Every divorce is different, and our lawyers help our clients contemplate the considerations as it applies to their divorce.
-We work with our clients in contested and uncontested divorces to navigate custody, parenting time, alimony, palimony, and which route to divorce is best for their situation – alternative dispute resolution, mediation, arbitration – or trial.
+Every divorce is different, and our lawyers help our clients contemplate the considerations as it applies to their situation.
+We work with our clients in contested and uncontested divorces to navigate custody, parenting time, alimony, palimony, and which route is best for their situation – alternative dispute resolution, mediation, arbitration – or trial.

 Frequently Asked New Jersey Divorce Questions